weeve-modules/csv-egress/README.md

 ## Description

-Module collects incoming data and stores it to CSV file that is then transfered further to next module.
+Module collects incoming data and stores it to CSV named by filename variable and timestmap like 'export_1657129367138.csv', temporary file that is used as a buffer is called by variable FILENAME like 'export.csv'.
+Module will generate files based on SPLIT_SIZE and SPLIT_TYPE specifications.

 ## Environment Variables